adolfosilva/tor2torrent/README.md

 ## Installation

-If you have setupttols installed, simply do:
+If you have [setuptools](https://pypi.python.org/pypi/setuptools/) installed, simply do:

 	$ sudo python setup.py install

 ## Usage

+To create a torrent file for a specific package just give it its name as the argument.

 	$ python3 tor2torrent.py tor-0.2.6.1-alpha